uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/analysis.md

 Using association rule learning with data created by the millions of online transactions seen by online stores like Amazon or song playlists on Spotify, allows retailers to find important, but niche and sometimes unexpected rules.
 This enables what is referred to as {glossary-link term="long-tail-marketing"}long tail marketing{glossary-link end}, where rather than trying to appeal to a large general group of consumers, retailers will focus on a large number of small and very specific groups and tailor their advertising specifically to them.
 Rules being used for this type of marketing leads to things like advertisements for rock climbing shoes appearing on a webpage you visit because you recently purchased a helmet.
-If it works too well though it can also be disturbing - how did they know I was interested in those exact shoes??
+If it works too well though it can also be disturbing &ndash; how did they know I was interested in those exact shoes??

 Targeted advertising, content recommendation, and market research are by far some of the most popular (and profitable) uses of big data!